Featured”suck it up.”

 This week I made it a priority to set my alarm for 6:30 and get my squats and stretching in.
 I knew that not doing this would probably increase my chances of my hamstring tightening and Piriformis spasming after a vigorous day of dance.
 A nice 20 minute yoga session as soon as I wake helps to release tension in the muscles and eradicate any toxins in the body.
 My dance training for the moment is restricted.
 No kicks, and no high intensity ballet (turning out at the hips triggers spasms and pain in the sciatic nerve) – but, in time, strength will increase if baby steps are taken.

 2. EAT – I ate too little.
 I know this.
 The mistake I made was that I thought, just because I wasn’t exercising anymore… I didn’t need to eat as much.
 What I didn’t realise was during the acute phase of injury recovery, the body’s energy supply actually needs to increase.
 Food, creates energy, and your body uses up that energy to heal… hence why my injury is taking more than a while to repair…

-Protein & Fats: foods high in anti-inflammatory omega 3; salmon, tuna, eggs, flax-seed and peanut butter etc. I don’t get enough of these.
-I have been taking whey protein when my macro’s have been sufficiently low in protein for the day.
-But when I can I have been and will continue to try getting these in.
+Protein & Fats: foods high in anti-inflammatory omega 3’s, flax-seeds and peanut butter etc. I don’t get enough of these.
+I have been taking protein powders when my macro’s have been in-sufficiently low in protein for the day.
 My macro’s are based on one gram of protein per pound of body weight, which is sufficient for muscle recovery.